rafaelribeiro1510/ASCIIValley/docs/README.md

 ![action](umls/action.png)

+In the [MenuGameState](../src/main/java/com/g64/model/gameState/MenuGameState.java) class, this pattern is present within the list of ``menuOptions``.
+Each ``menuOption`` has a String associated with it as well as a ``MenuCommand`` implementation, which is the element that effectively knows how to execute the ``menuOption``'s action.

 #### **Consequences**
-The code in the com.g64.controller is much easier to read and also proved to make the scaling of the inputs easier, especially alongisde the pattern next described.
+The code in the com.g64.controller is much easier to read and also proved to make the scaling of the inputs easier, especially alongside the pattern next described.

 ### 3. State